Combinatorics of Hurwitz degenerations and tropical realizability: Tropical covers and modifications

 \subsubsection{First for curves}

 Let $K$ be a discretely valued field with valuation ring $R$ and residue field $\mathbb C$.
 Let $t\in R$ be a uniformizing parameter and let $\mathsf{val}$ denote the valuation on $K^\times$.

 Consider a smooth marked curve $(C,p_1,\ldots,p_r)$ of genus $g$ over $K$.
-By the semistable reduction theorem, or equivalently, the weak valuative criterion of properness for $\Mbar_{g,r}$, after possibly replacing $K$ with a field extension, there is a unique stable model.
+We will assume that $2g(C)-2+r$ is positive.
+By the stable reduction theorem, or equivalently by the weak valuative criterion of properness for $\Mbar_{g,r}$, after possibly replacing $K$ with a finite field extension $K\subset K'$, there exists a unique stable model.
 Specifically, this is a family:

 The special fiber $\mathcal C_0$ of this family is a stable, nodal, genus $g$ curve.
+The map $\Spec R'\to \Spec R$ is a finite surjective map, possibly ramified over its closed point.

-The total space $\mathcal C$ is a toroidal surface, with boundary given by the special fiber, together with the closure of the $r$ sections.
-The total space is smooth, possibly away from the nodes of $\mathcal C_0$.
+The total space $\mathcal C$ is a toroidal surface, with the boundary given by the special fiber, together with the closure of the $r$ sections.
+This means that the total space is smooth away from the nodes of $\mathcal C_0$.
 At the nodes, the space is allowed to have singularities of $A_{n-1}$-type, given locally by